dschachinger/colibri/colibri-obix/readme.md

 # Design

 The OBIX Connector consists of multiple OBIX channels and one Colibri channel.
 The OBIX channels are used to communicate with OBIX gateways and the interaction with OBIX datapoints registered in an OBIX lobby.
 The Colibri channel is used for the interaction with the web socket endpoint of the Colibri semantic core.
 OBIX channels are designed using the decorater design pattern to make them easily extensible.
-For now, communication is only possible using the CoAP protocol and the xml-format for OBIX objects.
+For now, communication is only possible using the CoAP protocol and the XML-format for OBIX objects.

 For testing the OBIX connector without Colibri, a wAsync-chat-distribution was used to simulate sending and receiving messages to and from Colibri.
 The OBIX connector is still able to communicate with both, the wAsync-chat-distribution and with the Colibri semantic core.